-Also on the crowdfunding site, the gin, which retails for HK$480 per 750ml bottle, is detailed by Newton as such:
+Also on the crowdfunding site, the gin, which retails for HK$480 per 750ml bottle, is detailed by the founder as such:

 “Handover Gin has been in progress since 2014, when I took delivery of our first custom test equipment and built a small test lab in an unused unit upstairs from my apartment to work on the recipe for Handover Gin, including researching licensing, meeting with various government departments and working closely with a consultant to confirm the requirements for setting up Hong Kong’s first craft distillery.”